SAP Articles

 The Data Migration Lead ensures that all critical business data is successfully transferred from legacy systems to the new SAP ERP system.
 This role requires meticulous attention to detail and close collaboration with other team members.

-Data Migration Responsibilities
+Data Migration Team Roles & Responsibilities

 6. Change Management Specialist